Jcanno/use-jsx/README.md

   }
   ```

-  import use-jsx in your source code:
+  import `use-jsx` in your source code:

   ```js
   import * as X from 'use-jsx'
   ```

-  X needs consistent with your babel config.
+  X needs to be consistent with your babel config.

 - import jsx in automatic mode: